labermt/CST136SRS02/README.md

 Notes:
 		-monohull can handle 5 foot waves, multihull can handle 10 foot waves.
 Waves can get as high as 11 feet!
 		-coudl have use some BOOST stuff for switches in my classes, but didn't understand how it worked so didn't use it!
+		-assert will be thrown if waves are too high and crash the program/boat, bad sail direction will autocorrect but is tracked inmy code

 Problems: